Amb0s/slim-skin/README.md

 # Slim Skin

-Important: 1.8 skin support has been added to BTA!
+Note: 1.8 skin support has been added to BTA!
 1.7.7.0

 ## Added